EnviDat/websnap/README.md

    `--config` option).
 - Local machine config example file:
   <a href="https://gitlabext.wsl.ch/EnviDat/websnap/-/blob/main/src/websnap/config_templates/config_template.ini" target="_blank">src/websnap/config_templates/config_template.ini</a>
-- Each URL file that will be downloaded requires its _own section_.
+- Each API URL JSON file that will be downloaded requires its _own section_.
 - If the optional `directory` key/value pair is omitted then the file will be written in the directory that the program is executed from.

 Example local machine configuration section: